Blog - Diabetes Information, Symptoms & Diagnoses

 NIDDK.

 21 Centers for Disease Control and Prevention.
 Prediabetes – Your Chance to Prevent Type 2 Diabetes.
 Published 2014.
 Updated 21 December 2021.
-Accessed on 29 November 2022.
+Update accessed date to 4th September.

 CDC.